Stage design

 © Sam Beklik

-The fields of activity of future stage designers range from the design and implementation of sets in theaters, film and television productions to management positions in artistic and technical departments in theater and film.
+The fields of activity of future stage designers range from the design and building of sets in theatres, film, and television productions to management positions in artistic and technical departments in theatre and film.
 The conception and design of exhibitions and trade fairs and the furnishing of festivals and events are just as much a part of the extensive course of study as are the many opportunities for freelance work.

 www.szenografie.art